 - As CEO, Group Consumer & Digital Banking, Effendy manages CIMB Group's consumer banking franchise across the region, including its digital banking initiatives.
 Appointed to the role on 1 January 2023, he oversees all aspects of the Group's retail segments, products and channels across ASEAN, including digital banks in two markets.
-In his present role, he is also responsible for all of CIMB Group's investments, partnerships and value - resent role, he is also responsible for all of CIMB Group's investments, partnerships and value creation activities in the digital space, previously within the ambit of CIMB Digital Assets (including Touch 'n Go and TNG Digital), of which he was CEO.
-Previously CEO, Group Ventures and Partnerships, responsible for the development of the Group's new and disruptive revenue and value creation streams, with a focus on cultivating platform partnerships, strategic investments in platform-based businesses, and steering CIMB's approach and practices in terms of financial technology trends and digital plays.
-Prior to that, was CEO, Group Asset Management & Investments, responsible for the Group's investments businesses across both public and private markets, including the regional asset management franchise,
+In his present role, he is also responsible for all of CIMB Group's investments, partnerships and value creation activities in the digital space, previously within the ambit of CIMB Digital Assets (including Touch 'n Go and TNG Digital), of which he was CEO.
+Previously CEO, Group Ventures and Partnerships, responsible for the development of the Group's new and disruptive revenue and value creation streams, with a focus on cultivating platform partnerships, strategic investments in platformbased businesses, and steering CIMB's approach and practices in terms of financial technology trends and digital plays.
+Prior to that, was CEO, Group Asset Management & Investments, responsible for the Group's investments businesses across both public and private markets, including the regional asset management franchise, its private equity fund management full businesses and